When More Words Say Less: Decoupling Length and Specificity in Image Description Evaluation: Limitations

 We did observe ceiling effects in some cases, suggesting that a larger set may obtain more sensitive estimates.
 And our uniform sampling approach was intended to mitigate biases in feature overrepresentation, though we cannot rule it out entirely.
 For example, if green walls happen to be rarer in COCO than dual-toilet bathrooms, ``a bathroom with a green wall'' would counterintuitively rank as more specific than ``a bathroom with two toilet seats,'' even though the latter would statistically rule out higher proportion of real-world bathrooms.
 Importantly, however, such biases should not be correlated with description type, and should wash out in the aggregate analyses.
 This concern underscores that our approach was tailored for dataset-level analysis rather than individual caption scoring.
 Generalizing to absolute judgments about individual descriptions would require more sophisticated approaches, such as synthesizing contrastive images along specific semantic dimensions.

 Finally, our LLM-generated conditions (verbose, composite, and the VLM ablations) may introduce stylistic artifacts beyond the intended manipulation, for example, formal hedging language (e.g. ``in the current situation, it appears...'') and potential differences in word frequency or register.
-Our key comparison between verbose and composite at matched lengths partially controls for this, as both are subject to similar LLM stylistic tendencies, though individual items likely vary in how cleanly they instantiate the intended manipulation.
+Our key comparison between verbose and composite at matched lengths partially controls for this, as both are subject to similar LLM stylistic tendencies, as well as our inclusion of some of these confounds as fixed effects in our statistical modeling (see \autoref{human}).
+However, individual items likely vary in how cleanly they instantiate the intended manipulation.